 - Unbaked pasties can also be assembled and frozen for later baking

-Besides ground beef, onions, bell peppers, and garlic, you'll need some seasonings and spices.
-You can adjust the recipe to your liking.
-Use more or less chili powder, brown sugar, mustard, and pepper flakes or hot pepper sauce to your preference.
-Any ground meat or meat substitute can be used in place of the ground beef.
+Seasonings and spices: Use more or less chili powder, brown sugar, mustard, and pepper flakes or hot pepper sauce to your preference.

+Ghee (aka clarified butter): You'll need a cooking fat to cook the meat and vegetables.
 Ghee is clarified butter, meaning that butter has been melted and the water and milk solids have been removed, leaving just the butterfat.
 Ghee has a much higher smoke point than butter so it provides all the flavor of cooking with butter without the worry of burning.
 It's usually found with Indian cuisines in major supermarkets.
-If you prefer, you can use a combination of butter and olive oil to replace the ghee.

-How to make Sloppy Joe Pasties
+How to make Sloppy Joe Hand Pies

 Step 1: Prepare the meat and vegetables